varsharaom/PrattleChatApplication/README.md

 - [Final Presentation](https://youtu.be/lPfVFpD00o8)

 ## Messaging application with a scalable backend(Written in Java and persisted in MySQL)
-- Extensible command line client interface
+- Extensible command line client interface.
 - Supports direct and group messaging.
 - Deletions of messages.
-- Supports special message types such as forwarded, group subset and time out messages.
+- Supports forwarding the messages, messaging group subset, tracking messages and enabling time out messages.
 - Allows users to obtain messages translated in a (limited set of) language of their choice.
 - Allow users to enable chat filtering to mask abusive content.